-- (1) Road setback.
-Principal buildings and accessory buildings shall be erected, altered or placed so that any roofed or enclosed portion is no closer than fifty (50) feet to the base setback line, unless served by municipal sewer, with the following exceptions; where the setback requirements of the properties involved are identical and the use of the buildings is identical, and the existing buildings are legally nonconforming as to road setback. - (a) Where the nearest existing building with an identical use as the proposed building on an adjacent lot on one side of said building is within 100 feet of the proposed building or building addition and has less than the required setback, the average between the existing setback of such adjacent building and the required fifty (50) foot setback shall apply. - (b) Where the nearest buildings wi adjacent lots on both sides of other and have less than the existing setbacks shall apply. (c) In the case of a proposed addition required setback, such existing existing building for purposes of - Where the nearest buildings with an identical use as the proposed building on adjacent lots on both sides of said building are less than 200 feet from each other and have less than the required setback, the average between such existing setbacks shall apply. - In the case of a proposed addition to an existing building which has less than the required setback, such existing building may be considered to be the nearest existing building for purposes of the exception described in subsection (A)(1) or (2), above, in determining the required setback for the proposed addition.
+- (A) Road setback.
+Principal buildings and accessory buildings shall be erected, altered or placed so that any roofed or enclosed portion is no closer than 50 feet to the base setback line with the following exceptions applicable only where the setback requirements of the properties involved are identical and the use of the buildings is identical, and the existing buildings are legally nonconforming as to road setback. - (1) Where the nearest existing building with an identical use as the proposed building on an adjacent lot on one side of said building is within 100 feet of the proposed building or building addition and has less than the required setback, the average between the existing setback of such adjacent building and the required 50-foot setback shall apply. - (2) Where the nearest buildings with an identical use as the proposed building on adjacent lots on both sides of said building are less than 200 feet from each other and have less than the required setback, the average between such existing setbacks shall apply.

+(3) In the case of a proposed addition to an existing building which has less than the required setback, such existing building may be considered to be the nearest existing building for purposes of the exception described in subsection (A)(1) or (2), above, in determining the required setback for the proposed addition.

-(2) Shore setback.
+(B) Shore setback.